Deesthortered/solution-template-generator/README.md

 `Alpire` building located in the `USA, California, San Francisco, ...`.
 It has 5 floors, each floor has 2 apartments.
-The apartment on the 5th floor is free and do not have anomalies.
+Apartments on the 5th floor is free and do not have anomalies.
 1st one on the 3rd floor is free, 2nd on the 1st floor too.
 Others are occupied.
-4th-floor apartments have a medium level of consumption.
+4th-floor apartments have a high level of consumption.
 The other 3 floors have the medium level.

 `Feline` building located in the `USA, New York, New York City, Brooklyn, ...`.